 - 2 1/2 cups m&m's

-- Line 2 large baking sheets with parchment paper and set aside.
-In a medium sized bowl whisk together the flour, baking soda, and sea salt; set aside.
+- In a medium sized bowl whisk together the flour, baking soda, and sea salt; set aside.

 - Place 8 tablespoons of butter in a small sauce pan over medium-high heat and cook for about 2 minutes – stirring almost constantly – until the butter has browned.
 Remove from heat and stir in remaining butter; whisk until completely smooth.
 Place the bowl in the refrigerator or freezer and bring the butter back to room temperature. *You’ll know the butter is at room temperature when you press a finger into the top and it makes a slight indentation.